ocaml-ppx/ppx_deriving/README.md

 _Show_ supports tuples, records, normal and polymorphic variants, builtin types `int`, `int32`, `int64`, `nativeint`, `float`, `bool`, `char`, `string`, `bytes` and their `Mod.t` aliases, and abstract types.
 For abstract type `t`, _Show_ expects to find a `pp_t` function in the same module, as it itself would generate.

-_Show_ allows to specify custom formatters for types that override default behavior.
+_Show_ allows to specify custom formatters for types to override default behavior.
 A formatter for type `t` has a type `Format.formatter -> t -> unit`:

 ``` ocaml
 # type file = {